-The neighborhood was built on what was an apple orchard.
+Our neighborhood was built on what was an apple orchard; the beautiful farmhouse still stands at the bottom of the hill.
 And somehow, parallel to the Poltergeist story, my parents managed to build directly on top of a giant wolf spider nest.
 Look them up, they are nasty beasts as big as a tarantula.
 I’ll get to that later.
-My mother told the story of the first summer after we first moved into the house, it was late in the evening and all of the windows were open (no, there was no such thing as whole-house air conditioning).
+My mother told the story of the first summer after we first moved into the house, it was late in the evening and all of the windows were open (no, there was no such thing as whole-house air conditioning, or room air-conditioning).
 They kept hearing scratching noises and could not figure out where the sound was coming from.
 Finally, they realized that the sound was on the screens, and found that all of the living room screens were covered in these giant spiders.
-I don’t mean oh that’s a big spider at 2 inches, I mean these were giant spiders at about maybe 5 inches.
+I don’t mean “oh that’s a big spider at 2 inches,” I mean these were giant spiders at about 5 inches.
 Hundreds of them.
 No wonder my mother was always afraid of spiders.That all happened when I was only two years old—too young to know the difference.

 I went through about the next 30 years truly believing that we had discovered some sort of Eastern tarantula.
 I was so convinced that out of curiosity (and before the internet), I contacted a professor at the University of Arizona to ask about the spider, and how a tarantula had come to be in Pennsylvania.
 Helpful as all intellectually-superior professors tend to be, he mockingly told me that there have never been tarantulas in Pennsylvania.
 And that was the end of that conversation.
 It took me another 10 years before I found a site to which people could submit photos and have the site owner identify the spider.
 And there it was, plain as day, the giant wolf spider.